 - Separate Property - Anything acquired before your marriage.
 These items will not be subject to division.

 - Discuss your situation with an experienced Indiana Family Law firm to get more information on what steps to take next.

 Many people believe that the items divided in a divorce are only tangible.
 However, there are many other things on the list that you might not realize, including:

 - Retirement funds and benefits

-At HRM Legal, our team of trusted family law attorneys uses our years of experience to help our clients get the most favorable outcomes from their divorces.
+At RMRK Legal, our team of trusted family law attorneys uses our years of experience to help our clients get the most favorable outcomes from their divorces.